-I teach mindful movement inspired by over two decades of practicing the teachings of BKS Iyengar.
+I teach mindful movement inspired by over two decades of practicing yoga and meditation.
 For me, yoga is the attempt to find deep presence in moment-to-moment breath, movement and thought.
 In my teaching, I encourage students to connect to their understanding of their body and to explore a broad range of yoga postures in a creative way.

 My yoga journey began 30 years ago in 1985 when I first travelled to the Himalayas.
 At the time I was living in Banff and working seasonally as a back country cook for Parks Canada and various hiking and ski lodges.
 For years, I had a schedule that allowed me to travel extensively in Tibet, Nepal and India.
 I was able to trek, practice and study there to my hearts content.
 The vastness of the land, the depth of the teachings and the connections I made affected me on a profound level and are the backdrop to my life.

 During this time in the 80’s I started practicing yoga and meditation.
 In 1987, I studied in Dharamsala with HH the Dalai Lama and continued to attend many teachings elsewhere with other teachers.
 In the mid 90’s I settled in Toronto and began practicing Iyengar Yoga, and soon embarked on the three year teacher training program with Marlene Mahwhinney.
-I am certified at the Intermediate Level and continue to study with many senior Iyengar teachers.
+I then furthered my studies at the Intermediate Level with Mahyar Raz.
 I have been blessed to attend two intensives with Geeta Iyengar and to study with the Iyengar family in Pune, India for a month in January 2015.

 Over more than two decades, I have accrued thousands of hours of teacher training, and have taught at many Toronto studios, festivals and in teacher training programs.
 I strive to integrate the most modern understandings of therapeutic alignment, breath and movement to help my students feel more at home in their bodies.